spatie/global-ray/README.md

 When running `ray install`, we'll add a line in your `php.ini` to automatically load ray, allowing ray to be available in any PHP project or script.

-However, global ray will back-off if a `spatie/ray` package is detected in the working project directory.
-This allows you to continue using `laravel-ray` and our other framework based ray integrations, but still have ray available globally.

 ## Usage

 You can use `ray()` and [all Ray's framework agnostic functions](https://spatie.be/docs/ray/v1/usage/framework-agnostic-php-project) in any PHP file.